HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Discussion

 \subsection{Benefits of \system{}}

 The emotional state of drivers plays a critical role in road safety, as it has been shown that negative emotions, such as anger, can significantly increase accidents~\cite{underwood1999anger}.
 More specifically, it has been shown by identifying common emotional triggers based on their originating source via driving self-report that the most frequently elicited negative emotions come from the navigation interface of the car.
 Therefore, car systems proposing appropriate interventions, such as improving the routing choice, are helpful in improving road safety and enhancing the driving experience.
 Future work will examine the safety reduction potentials of different route choices.
+By promoting positive emotions through navigation choices, \system{} introduces a novel paradigm in safety-aware routing, reducing emotional distress and fostering a more composed driving experience.